Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Introduction

 \section{Introduction}

 \addvspace{10pt} Combustion occurring in practical engineering flows is subject to turbulence.
-In such flows, chemical reactions predominantly occur on the smaller turbulent length scales, within an order of magnitude of the Kolmogorov scale.
+In such flows, chemical reactions predominantly occur on the smallest turbulent length scales, within an order of magnitude of the Kolmogorov scale.
 It is well known that magnitudes of velocity gradients increase with decreasing length and velocity scales because the Kolmogorov length scale, with Reynolds number (Re), behaves as $~Re^{-3/4}$, and decays faster than the velocity scale, which behaves as $~Re^{-1/4}$.
 Therefore, the various velocity derivatives, three principal-normal-strain rates and vorticity, impact local flame structure, extinction, and re-ignition.
+The authors believe the accuracy of RANS and LES simulations may be improved with new methods that include these velocity derivatives in flamelet models and their coupling procedures.